MVGopi/Item-Catalog/README.md

 12.Rename JSON file to client_secrets.json
 13.Place JSON file in book-store directory that you cloned from here 14.Run application using python /Item-Catalog/mobiles_store.py

+#JSON Endpoints

+company/1/JSON--->displays the details of mobile company like name,icon

+mobile/1/JSON--->displays the details of particular mobile like name,price,ram,rom,cam